Tehmo3/Not-A-Robot/README.md

 !wholinkedthat - Starts a quiz!
 The bot will send a link and you have to try and guess who sent it!
 !answer <username/nickname> guesses an answer to the ongoing quiz!
 This will count towards both quizzes if both are going! advice - Sends a piece of worthwile life advice!
+Generated via http://inspirobot.me !leaderboards - Show the 5 people who have gotten the most quiz questions correct!
-Generated via http://inspirobot.me !adminCommands - Are you an admin?
+!adminCommands - Are you an admin?
 Have a look at what you can do using this command!
 !log - to log the messages from the chat (REQUIRED BEFORE ANY OTHER COMMANDS).
 Note: this command can only be used once per week
 !disallowRole <role> - Disallow all users with the role <role> from using the bot.
 !allowRole <role> - Allows all users with the role <role> to use the bot.
 (Note this will only doing anything if the role has previously been excluded via !disallowRole).
 !allowChannel <channel> - allow <channel> to call the bot.